balena-io/docs/pages/learn/manage/account.md

 #### Operator

 Operators have all the access given to observers, plus the ability to manage an application's devices.
-This means operators can remove devices, perform device actions, and modify device tags, metadata, and environment variables.
+This means operators can add and remove devices, generate & revoke provisioning API keys, perform device actions, and modify device tags, metadata, and environment variables.
 Operators also have full [SSH access][ssh] to the application's devices.
 This role can only be assigned by application owners on paid plans.

 #### Developer